-WIDEBAND VOLTAGE FEEDBACK OPERATION
+WIDEBAND VOLTAGE-FEEDBACK OPERATION

-The OPA2690 provides an exceptional combination of high output power capability in a dual, wideband, unity-gain stable, voltage feedback op amp using a new high slew rate input stage.
-Typical differential input stages used for voltage feedback op amps are designed to steer a fixed-bias current to the compensation capacitor, setting a limit to the achievable slew rate.
+The OPA2690 provides an exceptional combination of high output power capability in a dual, wideband, unity-gain stable, voltage-feedback op amp using a new high slew rate input stage.
+Typical differential input stages used for voltage-feedback op amps are designed to steer a fixed-bias current to the compensation capacitor, setting a limit to the achievable slew rate.
 The OPA2690 uses a new input stage which places the transconductance element between two input buffers, using their output currents as the forward signal.
 As the error voltage increases across the two inputs, an increasing current is delivered to the compensation capacitor.
 This provides very high slew rate (1800V/μs) while consuming relatively low quiescent current (5.5mA/ch).
 This exceptional full-power performance comes at the price of a slightly higher input noise voltage than alternative architectures.
-The 5.5nV/\day{Hz input voltage noise for the OPA2690 is exceptionally low for this type of input stage.
+The 5.5nV/√Hz input voltage noise for the OPA2690 is exceptionally low for this type of input stage.

-Figure 1 shows the DC-coupled, gain of +2, dual power-supply circuit configuration used as the basis of the $\pm 5V$ Electrical Characteristics and Typical Characteristics.
-This is for one channel.
-The other channel is connected similarly.
+Figure 1 shows the DC-coupled, gain of +2, dual powersupply circuit configuration used as the basis of the ±5V Electrical Characteristics and Typical Characteristics.
+This is for one channel; the other channel is connected similarly.
 For test purposes, the input impedance is set to $50\Omega$ with a resistor to ground and the output impedance is set to $50\Omega$ with a series output resistor.
-Voltage swings reported in the specifications are taken directly at the input and output pins, while output powers (dBm) are at the matched $50\Omega$ load.
-For the circuit of Figure 1, the total effective load will be $100\Omega$ || $804\Omega$ .
+Voltage swings reported in the electrical characteristics are taken directly at the input and output pins, while output powers (dBm) are at the matched $50\Omega$ load.
+For the circuit of Figure 1, the total effective load will be $100\Omega \parallel 804\Omega$ .
 The disable control line (SO-14 package only) is typically left open for normal amplifier operation.
 Two optional components are included in Figure 1.
 An additional resistor (175 $\Omega$ ) is included in series with the noninverting input.
-Combined with the $25\Omega$
+Combined with the 25 $\Omega$ DC source resistance looking back towards the signal generator, this gives an input bias current cancelling resistance that matches the $200\Omega$ source resistance seen at the inverting input (see the DC Accuracy and Offset Control section).
+In addition to the usual power-supply decoupling capacitors to ground, a 0.1μF capacitor is included between the two power-supply pins.
+In practical PC board layouts, this optional-added capacitor will typically improve the 2nd-harmonic distortion performance by 3dB to 6dB.